yukikitayama/python/notes/file.md

 - `csv.QUOTE_MINIMAL` quotes only values with special characters such as separator or `quotechar`
 - `csv.QUOTE_ALL` quotes all values with `quotechar`.
 - `csv.QUOTE_NONNUMERIC` quotes only non-numeric values with `quotechar`

+## shelve

+`shelve.open("name.shlv", flag="<mode>")` Mode is following

+- `"r"` opens an existing database for read only
+- `"w"` opens existing database for read and write
+- `"c"` opens database for read and write, and if it doesn't exist, create a new database.
+- `"n"` always creates a new database with read and write.

 ## Logging